silvacms/documentation/source/silva/contents/forms.rst

    content.
 This form can host table actions, that are executed against each selected lines upon form submission.

-   Like for :py:class:`SMISubForm`, it have to be associated to a :py:class:`SMIComposedForm` or a :py:class:`SMISubFormGroup` in order to be used.
+   Like for :py:class:`SMISubForm<zeam.form.silva.SMISubForm>`, it have to be associated to a :py:class:`SMIComposedForm<zeam.form.silva.SMIComposedForm>` or a :py:class:`SMISubFormGroup<zeam.form.silva.SMISubFormGroup>` in order to be used.

-.. class:: SMIViewletForm
+.. class:: zeam.form.silva.SMIViewletForm

    Create a form as a :term:`Viewlet` in the :term:`SMI`.

-.. class:: SMIContentProviderForm
+.. class:: zeam.form.silva.SMIContentProviderForm

    Create a form as a :term:`Content Provider` in the :term:`SMI`.